spryker/app-webhook/README.md

 #### \Spryker\Zed\AppWebhook\Dependency\Plugin\WebhookHandlerPluginInterface

-This plugin can be iomplemented by any other module and has two methods:
+This plugin can be implemented by any other module and has two methods:

 - `\Spryker\Zed\AppWebhook\Dependency\Plugin\WebhookHandlerPluginInterface::canHandle(WebhookRequestTransfer $webhookRequestTransfer): bool`
 - `\Spryker\Zed\AppWebhook\Dependency\Plugin\WebhookHandlerPluginInterface::handle(WebhookRequestTransfer $webhookRequestTransfer): WebhookResponseTransfer`

-The `canHandle` method is used to check if a webhook can be handled by a specific module.
-F.e. you have two handlers one for `order.created` and one for `order.updated` you can check in the `canHandle` method if the webhook can be handled by the module and return true or false.
+The `canHandle()` method is used to check if a webhook can be handled by a specific module.
+F.e. you have two handlers one for `order.created` and one for `order.updated` you can check in the `canHandle()` method if the webhook can be handled by the module and return true or false.

-The `handle` method is used to handle the webhook.
-The method is called if the `canHandle` method returns true.
+The `handle()` method is used to handle the webhook.
+The method is called if the `canHandle()` method returns true.
 The method should return a `WebhookResponseTransfer` with the status of the webhook handling.